Shell closes Egypt offices, curbs business travel there

 "To ensure the safety and security of our staff, Shell offices in Egypt are closed for business today and into the weekend and business travel into the country has been restricted.
 We will continue to monitor the situation in Egypt," he said in a statement.

-Among other big oil companies operating in Egypt, BP (BP.L) had no immediate update to provide.
-A spokesman for BG BG.L, whose offshore LNG operations account for about a fifth of its production and which pulled out 100 expatriate staff and dependents in July, said there was no change to report.
+Among other big oil companies operating in Egypt, BP had no immediate update to provide.
+A spokesman for BG, whose offshore LNG operations account for about a fifth of its production and which pulled out 100 expatriate staff and dependents in July, said there was no change to report.

 "All our people are safe and accounted for, and we continue to monitor the situation," a BG spokesman said.